Manual Settings for Sports Photography

 Using the Custom Settings feature on the Canon 1DxMIII, I experimented with many different settings, primarily Aperture Priority though at times also Shutter Priority.

-I have recently switched to shooting sports with manual settings for both shutter speed and aperture, leaving the ISO at auto to “self-adjust” given the lighting conditions.
+I have recently started testing sports with manual settings for both shutter speed and aperture, leaving the ISO at auto to “self-adjust” given the lighting conditions.

 It’s my custom “C1” setting on my camera.

-With this setting, the aperture is maintained for the desired shallow depth of field, the shutter speed is consistently maintained for capturing fast action, and the ISO is self-adjusted to the variable lighting conditions as the players pass from direct sunlight to shade, or darker corners of the gyms to brighter centers.
+With this setting, the aperture is maintained for the desired shallow depth of field, the shutter speed is consistently maintained for capturing fast action, and the ISO is self-adjusted to the variable lighting conditions under the lights of the outdoor soccer stadium.